DickensJuma/MileTourTracker/README.md

-# Scaffold for social media app with Ruby on Rails
+# MileTourTracker app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This repo includes  code for MileTourTracker app with basic styling.
+Its a capstone project for Microverse students.

 ## Built With

-- Ruby v2.7.0
+- Ruby v2.7.1
 - Ruby on Rails v5.2.4

 ## Live Demo